dja001/domutils/docs/radarTutorial.rst

     ...     plt.close(fig)

-Let's also initialize some color mapping objects for the different quantities that will be displayed.
+Let's also initialize some color mapping objects for the different quantities that will be displayed (see :ref:`legs Tutorial` for details).
-See :ref:`legsTutorial` for details.

     >>> import domutils.legs as legs
     >>>